 What is Hazard Communication?

 Hazard communication is the process of identifying and communicating potential hazards and risks associated with chemicals and other hazardous materials in the workplace.
-It involves labeling, documentation, SDS, and training for employees on safe handling and use of hazardous materials.
+It involves labelling, documentation, SDS, and training for employees on safe handling and use of hazardous materials.

 In any workplace, it is important to have a clear understanding of the potential hazards that may arise.
 As such, hazard communication plays a pivotal role in ensuring the safety and wellbeing of employees in various industries.